ky

 type AfterResponseHook

-type AfterResponseState = { /** The number of retries attempted. `0` for the initial request, increments with each retry.
+type AfterResponseState = { request: KyRequest; options: NormalizedOptions; response: KyResponse; /** The number of retries attempted. `0` for the initial request, increments with each retry.

-This allows you to distinguish between initial requests and retries, which is useful when you need different behavior for retries (e.g., showing a notification only on the final retry). */ retryCount: number;};type BeforeErrorHook
+This allows you to distinguish between the initial request and retries, which is useful when you need different behavior for retries (e.g., showing a notification only on the final retry). */ retryCount: number;};type BeforeErrorHook

-type BeforeErrorState = { /** The number of retries attempted. `0` for the initial request, increments with each retry.
+type BeforeErrorState = { request: KyRequest; options: NormalizedOptions; error: Error; /** The number of retries attempted. `0` for the initial request, increments with each retry.

 This allows you to distinguish between the initial request and retries, which is useful when you need different error handling based on retry attempts (e.g., showing different error messages on the final attempt). */ retryCount: number;};type BeforeRequestHook

-type Hooks = { /** This hook enables you to modify the request right before it is sent.
-Ky will make no further changes to the request after this.
-The hook function receives the normalized request, options, and a state object.
-You could, for example, modify `request.headers` here.
+type Hooks = { /** This hook enables you to modify the options before they are used to construct the request.
+The hook function receives the mutable options object and can modify it in place.
+You could, for example, modify `searchParams`, `headers`, or `json` here.

 @example ``` import ky from 'ky';

 @default [] */ beforeRequest?: BeforeRequestHook[]; /** This hook enables you to modify the request right before retry.
 Ky will make no further changes to the request after this.
-The hook function receives an object with the normalized request and options, an error instance, and the retry count.
+The hook function receives a state object with the normalized request, options, an error instance, and retry count.
 You could, for example, modify `request.headers` here.

 The hook can return a [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) to replace the outgoing retry request, or return a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) to skip the retry and use that response instead. **Note:** Returning a request or response skips remaining `beforeRetry` hooks.

-If the request received a response, the error will be of type `HTTPError` and the `Response` object will be available at `error.response`.
+If the request received a response, the error will be of type `HTTPError`.
+The `Response` object will be available at `error.response`, and the pre-parsed response body will be available at `error.data`.
 Be aware that some types of errors, such as network errors, inherently mean that a response was not received.
-In that case, the error will not be an instance of `HTTPError`.
+In that case, the error will be an instance of `NetworkError` instead of `HTTPError`.

 You can prevent Ky from retrying the request by throwing an error.
 Ky will not handle it in any way and the error will be propagated to the request initiator.
 The rest of the `beforeRetry` hooks will not be called in this case.
 Alternatively, you can return the [`ky.stop`](#kystop) symbol to do the same thing but without propagating an error (this has some limitations, see `ky.stop` docs for details).